LearnersGuild/learnathon/README.md

 Thank your pair for working with you, shake hands or give them a high five (whichever you prefer), and move on to your next session!

-## Re-Attempt
+## Final Attempt

 Welcome to the final stage!
-Like the first stage, the **Re-Attempt** is a solo session (i.e. you work on your own).
+Like the first stage, the **Final Attempt** is a solo session (i.e. you work on your own).
 There are four steps:

 1. Restart the challenge (create a new, empty gist and start over from the first objective)
 1. Complete as much as you can using your newfound skills